oneapi-src/oneDPL/documentation/library_guide/kernel_templates/esimd/radix_sort.rst

 Global Memory Requirements
 --------------------------

-The algorithms require memory for copying the input sequence(s) and some additional space to distribute elements.
+Global memory is used for copying the input sequence(s) and storing internal data such as radix value counters.
 The used amount depends on many parameters; below is an upper bound approximation:

 - ``radix_sort``: N\ :sub:`1` + k*N\ :sub:`1`